Cedrik-Marcel Stebe: 2017: Return to ATP Tour and top 100

+In June, Stebe won his first title in four years at the Poprad Tatry Challenger in Slovakia.

 He finished the year ranked inside the top 100 at World No. 82.

-2019: First ATP final
+2019–2020: First ATP final

-Stebe reached his first ATP Tour final at the Swiss Open Gstaad, but lost to Albert Ramos Viñolas.
+Stebe reached his first ATP Tour final at the 2019 Swiss Open Gstaad, but lost to Albert Ramos Viñolas.

+In November 2020, Stebe won his eight challenger title in Parma, his first since 2017 at the Sibiu Open.

 2022: First ATP match win in over a year

 He qualified at the 2022 inaugural edition of the Dallas Open and won his first ATP main draw match in over a year against American Denis Kudla in three sets.

+He claimed his first Challenger title since November 2020, and ninth overall, in Como, Italy defeating Francesco Passaro.